 Leisure centres consume large amounts of energy and so are also significant carbon emitters.
 Therefore, we have an opportunity to put in place a strategy to tackle this and other issues to help make the company’s carbon emissions net zero.

 In order to achieve this, the net zero strategy that we have formulated encompasses every facet of our business.
 This will begin with step one, making our central Support Hub operationally net zero, which will be achieved through several changes, including moving to an entirely renewable energy tariff.

 This will be followed by step two, working to make our corporate operations net zero by the end of 2030.
 The steps we will take in order to achieve this will include making all company owned and leased vehicles plug-in electric, installing an electric vehicle charging infrastructure at all our facilities, developing an offset strategy to deal with residual emissions and much more.

 Everyone Active’s net zero strategy comprises three main work streams.
 The company will start with more immediate changes before moving on to larger, more ambitious projects – both alone as a company and alongside our local authority partners, with the ultimate aim of the whole company, including the buildings in which we operate, eventually becoming net zero.

-We’ll begin by taking steps to make our head office – or Support Hub – operationally net zero in terms of carbon emissions by the end of 2023.
+We’ll begin by taking steps to make our head office – or Support Hub – operationally net zero in terms of carbon emissions.
 This is the only building throughout the 200+ sites we operate across the country we own ourselves and therefore it’s the place where we have the most control over what can be changed.
-With that in mind, Everyone Active has committed to implementing a number of changes by the end of 2023 to ensure this target can be met.
+With that in mind, Everyone Active has committed to implementing a number of changes to ensure this target can be met.

 These changes include the following:

-Step 2: We will Make our Head Office (Support Hub) Operations Net Zero by the end of 2025
+Step 2: We will Make our Corporate Operations Net Zero by the end of 2030

 Step 3: Ensuring Net Zero Facilities and Buildings in the Long Term